maxtoroq/maxtoroq.github.io/XCST/docs/intro-for-xslt-dev.md

 This makes templates in XCST more like templates in XSLT 1.0 than 2.0/3.0.

-`c:next-template` and `c:next-function` are like `xsl:next-match`, but for named templates and functions.
+One thing you can do in XCST that XSLT doesn't support is calling the next template based on import precedence (something like `xsl:next-match` but for named templates), using `c:next-template`.

 Functions
 ---------